VeerShah900/VeerShah900/README.md

 - 😃 I am also a blogger ..
 - 👦 Pronoun - he/him
 - 🤡 Follow me or I will hack your system..
-- 🦠 I have created a harmless virus which takes lot memory.If you have less memory on your device this is harmful to some extent.😱☠
+- 🦠 I have created a harmless virus which takes lot memory.If you have less memory on your device this is harmful to some extent😱☠